How to Do a Quitclaim Deed in Georgia

 Georgia’s Tax Delinquent Property Auctions

-Redeemable means the property owner has 1 year to come forward and redeem the tax deed which was sold at the auction.
+Redeemable means the property owner has 1 year to come forward and redeem the tax deed that was sold at the auction.

 Georgia’s Redeemable Tax Deed Penalty Rate

-In order to redeem the tax deed, the property owner must pay 100% of the taxes that were paid at the auction plus a penalty of 20%.
-The investor who purchased the redeemable tax deed at the auction receives that payment from the property owner and gets of all of their money back plus a 20% return on investment.
+In order to redeem the tax deed, the property owner must pay 100% of the taxes that were paid at the auction, plus a penalty of 20%.
+The investor who purchased the redeemable tax deed at the auction receives that payment from the property owner and gets all of their money back, plus a 20% return on investment.

 This is a unique process.
 Redeemable tax deeds generate penalty returns in 5 different states.